1. Resource Library

 How to calculate accounts receivable turnover ratio

-Here are three steps for calculating your accounts receivable turnover ratio:
+Here are three steps for learning how to calculate your accounts receivable turnover ratio:

 Step 1: Determine your net credit sales